BrentBaccala/collaborate/README.md

 1. There is currently no mechanism to auto-start VNC servers from this package.
 If they're not running, the user will fall back on the default VNC session.
 Auto-starting VNC servers would require something akin to root privilege for the websockify component.

+1. If the VNC servers receive too many connection attempts that fail authentication, they will start rejecting any connection attempt until a timer expires, and the timer will never expire if continued attempts are made to hack in the server.
+I address this issue by blocking all attempts to connect directly to the VNC port range except on the loopback interface:

+   `sudo iptables -A INPUT -p tcp -m tcp --dport 5900:5999 \! -i lo -j DROP`

 1. To facilitate full screen use, the students can run an audio control widget in their student desktops: